-These tasty easy barbacoa beef steak tacos are a great bbq dish!
+These easy barbacoa beef steak tacos are a great bbq dish!
 Healthy as well as full of flavour, it's a recipe that's perfect for the bbq this summer.
+But they can also be cooked inside at any time of year.

 When the weather is hot like it is right now, the only foods I really want to eat are salads and barbecue dishes.
 These barbacoa beef steak tacos are a great combination of the two as well as being an easy summer recipe.
 You can cook the beef on the bbq and then serve it with loads of salad for a healthy delicious meal.

-I have to admit that I made these a couple of days ago when we couldn't have a bbq and the beef is so tasty even when cooked in a frying pan.
-I just know it would be a great recipe to remake this weekend when we do hope to do some cooking outside!
+I have to admit that I cooked these inside when we couldn't have a bbq and the beef is so tasty even when cooked in a frying pan.
+I just know it would be a great recipe to remake when it is bbq weather.

 How to prepare the barbacoa beef steak tacos